Main Content

 Uses

 This medication is used to treat depression.
-It may help improve your mood and sense of well-being and allow you to enjoy everyday life more.
-Trimipramine is a tricyclic antidepressant.
-It works by restoring the balance of certain natural substances (neurotransmitters) in the brain.
+Trimipramine belongs to a class of drugs known as tricyclic antidepressants.
+It works by helping to restore the balance of certain natural substances in the brain.

 How To Use